 Note: James Paine and Edward Payne both claimed to have created the quadrille in England, but an 1829 article stated that the multi-figure quadrille was first introduced in Paris by J. B. Hullin on August 16, 1797.
 The undated Trois Quadrilles de Nouvelles Contredanses by J. B. Hullin, Paris, is indeed estimated to be from about that time.
-These quadrilles contained 23 figures, which are far too many to be memorized, which indicates they were likely prompted, by necessity, in 1797.
-You can also see, on page 1 of my scan of Lowes' Ball-Conductor and Assembly Guide, 1831, that the Lowe brothers also reported the 1797 origin of quadrille in Paris.
+All together, these three quadrilles contained 23 figures, which are far too many to be memorized, which indicates they were likely prompted, by necessity, in 1797.
+You can also see, on page 1 of my scan of Lowes' Ball-Conductor and Assembly Guide, 1831, that the Lowe brothers also reported the 1797 origin of the quadrille in Paris.

-Back to descriptions of prompting, in England, the earliest documented evidence of the prompting of quadrilles comes very soon after London's First Set, on December 30, 1817.
+Back to descriptions of prompting, in England, the earliest documented evidence of the prompting of quadrilles came very soon after London's First Set, on December 30, 1817.
 Mr. Pratt, who was the conductor of a Quadrille Band in London, placed an ad in London's Morning Post stating that he directed the figures of the quadrilles, speaking in French (at the right).
 This was the same convention that was described in Paris five years earlier in 1812—prompting by the orchestra leader, in French.
 There would soon be other concordances from English sources, that described the vocal directing of the figures, in French, by the leader of the musicians.